christophevg/baseAdmin/README.md

 `git fetch upstream; git checkout master; git merge upstream/master`
 (Hint: The top-level `Makefile` contains a target to do this: `make update`)

-> The `backend` folder is part of the baseAdmin repository, but act as placeholders for implementing your own application.
-Most files will never be part of commits to baseAdmin and can be edited and committed to just for your application.
-Future changes to baseAdmin will be mergeable onto your repository and will reuse your changes.
-Exception to this rule of thumb is: `__init__.py`, which sets up the environment and provides the following objects to work with: `app`, `mongo` and `api`, as well as an `authenticate` decorator.
-They initially contain the demo applicationm, which you can use to start your own application from.
+> The `backend` folder contains the baseAdmin server implementation, that also serves the actual baseAdmin pages.
+The original baseAdmin repository contains a backend folder that contains a demo application, which you can use to bootstrap your own application.
+Parts of the backend folder will never again be touched by commits to the original baseAdmin repository.
+These include the `app` folder.
+This folder contains the actual application, built on top of baseAdmin. this initially contains the demo application, which will not be changed anymore.

 ## Running baseAdmin Locally